HITS-AIN/GPCC.jl/README.md

 ## ▶ How to decide between candidate delays using `performcv`

 Suppose we did not know what the true delays characterising the simulated light curves were.
-In this case we would propose a few candidate delays, like
+In this case we would propose a few candidate delays, like e.g.
 ```
 candidatedelays = 0.0:0.1:5.0
 ```